Plotly Express Arguments in Python

 or array

-.
-Using a dictionary can be a convenient way to pass column names used in axis titles, legend entries and hovers without creating a pandas DataFrame.
+in addition to DataFrame objects.
+Using a dictionary can be a convenient way to pass column names used in axis titles, legend entries and hovers without creating a dataframe.

 import plotly.express as px